stungeye/ActiveRecord-without-Rails/README.md

 Some simple ruby script that make use of ActiveRecord CRUD tasks outside of Rails.

-Hello.
-This is my repo now.
-This repo belongs to Kyle Geske.

-## Files and Folders

-Explanation of the file/folder structure to come.

-## Migrations

-Explanation of how to use the provided migrations to come.

 ## Active Record Resources

 * [Active Record Query Interface](http://guides.rubyonrails.org/active_record_querying.html)